maciejzj/personal-website/projects.md

 * Custom chassis design with Autodesk Fusion 360.
 * Embedded control system for DC motors velocity synchronisation and nested feedback loop making the robot act like a custom servomechanism.
-* Modelling and identification o DC motors.
+* Modelling and identification of DC motors.

 Source available [GitHub](https://github.com/maciejzj/maze-bot)